AlxndrHQ/CSC151Labs/README.md

 Deliverables:

-[Completed] while change > scoopCost && the user said yes, noScoop++. totalCost = scoopCost \* noScoops.
-Subtract that particular scoopCost from the change that we currently have[Completed] need to find a loop that allows the user to exit the store, even if they can afford to buy another scoop (line 196)
+- [Completed] while change > scoopCost && the user said yes, noScoop++. totalCost = scoopCost \* noScoops.
+Subtract that particular scoopCost from the change that we currently have
+- [Completed] need to find a loop that allows the user to exit the store, even if they can afford to buy another scoop (line 196)
-[Completed]: if you overpay, and say you dont want another scoop, there is no way to exit
+- [Completed]: if you overpay, and say you dont want another scoop, there is no way to exit
-[Completed]: currently if you overpay it tells you that you owe an additional \$- negative value.
+- [Completed]: currently if you overpay it tells you that you owe an additional \$- negative value.
 Create if/else or switch statement that deals with negative values
-[Completed]: ensure that a name is entered for the order (cannot be blank)
+- [Completed]: ensure that a name is entered for the order (cannot be blank)
-[Completed]: print a reciept for: name, flavor, noScoops, scoopCost, totalCost, userTender, and change -[TODO]: Find out why when you have leftover cash, and you say yes to another scoop it takes 2 scoops initially then just 1
+- [Completed]: print a reciept for: name, flavor, noScoops, scoopCost, totalCost, userTender, and change -[TODO]: Find out why when you have leftover cash, and you say yes to another scoop it takes 2 scoops initially then just 1

-[Future]:
+- [Future]:

-1. instantiate an object from iceCream class
+  - 1. instantiate an object from iceCream class
-2. create setters and getters to store the order name, order number, flavor, number of scoops, total price, number of items added, number of scoops tenders added, subtotals
+  - 2. create setters and getters to store the order name, order number, flavor, number of scoops, total price, number of items added, number of scoops tenders added, subtotals

-[TODO]: add the ability to enter other flavors to your order.
+- [TODO]: add the ability to enter other flavors to your order.

-[Future]: guard against foreign curencies (unicode validation)
+- [Future]: guard against foreign curencies (unicode validation)
-[Future]: payment verification
+- [Future]: payment verification
-[Future]: offer buyers rewards based on how long they have been in our system
+- [Future]: offer buyers rewards based on how long they have been in our system

-## IceCreamDriver2
+## IceCreamDriver2.java

 This is the continuation of the ice cream stand.
 I will use the IceCream class to create user defined methods to set and retrieve the values pertaining to the ice cream stand driver.